turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 var address = "1313 Mockingbird Lane"
 ```

-* What we've done in that line of code above is we told the computer, "Hey, I want you to create a variable called address, and I want you to store in it the string, "1313 Mockingbird Lane".
+* This code is telling the computer, "Please create a variable called address, and store in it the string, "1313 Mockingbird Lane".
 * Every time I need to use my address, I only have to type the word `address`!

 ---